How to Install Statamic on Ubuntu

 Create a new Statamic Application

-Now we'll create a new Statamic application using the composer create-project command.
+Now we'll create a new Statamic application using the statamic new command.

 First, navigate to the /var/www directory: